Fluke 101 -True Review [After 30 Days Use]

 It’s no good having an outstanding multimeter with a poor build quality, right?
 As much as a digital multimeter should be able to handle the much it’s expected to, the construction design should also be just as good- you should enjoy every dime you spend on it from the features it’s got.

-Whereas most portable multimeters will come with the test probes wired onto them, the fluke 101 does maintain the portable banana to test probes.
+Whereas most portable multimeters will come with the test probes wired onto them, This does maintain the portable banana to test probes.
 Considering that the jacks are at the bottom, it will be quite convenient to use and pocket this multimeter even with the probes still connected.

 For its size, the dial selector is quite amazing.
 It does not threaten to come out of place and at the same time, the movement is solid and smooth enough to be operated by one hand.
 As far as the markings are concerned, one thing that caught my eye is that the stations are not clustered which makes it impossible to dial the wrong setting.